-Congo's Tshisekedi wins rival's backing in presidential race
+Congo's Tshisekedi and Kamerhe form presidential pact

 “I decide today to support Mr. Tshisekedi as the president of Congo,” Kamerhe said at a joint news conference with Tshisekedi in Nairobi to cheers from supporters.
 “This is the winning ticket.”

-Tshisekedi and Kamerhe had agreed on Nov.
-11 to support Fayulu in a rare moment of unity for Democratic Republic of Congo’s splintered opposition, whose infighting in recent years has often played into the hands of Kabila.
+Tshisekedi and Kamerhe, 59, had agreed on Nov.
+11 to support businessman Martin Fayulu in the election against former interior minister Emmanuel Ramazani Shadary, who is backed by Kabila.

+It was a rare moment of unity for Democratic Republic of Congo’s splintered opposition, whose infighting in recent years has often played into the hands of Kabila.

-That deal ended the next day after scores of Congolese opposition supporters demonstrated in the capital Kinshasa against the choice of former Exxon Mobil manager Fayulu.
+However, Tshisekedi and Kamerhe withdrew from the deal the next day after scores of Congolese opposition supporters demonstrated in the capital Kinshasa against the choice of former Exxon Mobil manager Fayulu.

+Other opposition leaders, including two whose presidential candidacies were rejected by the constitutional court, continue to back Fayulu, weakening their chances of beating Shadary.

-An opinion poll in October showed opposition leaders were favored by about 70 percent of voters but Fayulu trailed his rivals on eight percent.
+An opinion poll in October showed opposition leaders were favoured by about 70 percent of voters but Fayulu trailed his rivals on eight percent.

 Tshisekedi led with 36 percent ahead of Kamerhe (17 percent) and Shadary (16 percent).